OWASP/www-event-2023-Global-AppSec-Dublin/pages/exhibitor-details.md

 + Details on the event schedule can be found [here](https://dublin.globalappsec.org/schedule/)

 **Shipping Materials**
-+ For booth materials, any additional expo furniture, and shipping/receiving to and after the show, you will work directly with [TotalExpo Ltd.](info@totalexpo.ie)
++ For booth materials, any additional expo furniture, and shipping/receiving to and after the show, you will work directly with TotalExpo Ltd. They can be reached at: info@totalexpo.ie.

 **Furniture**
 + Should you wish to order additional furniture other than what is included in your [exhibitor package](https://dublin.globalappsec.org/sponsorship/), you may do so directly thru [TotalExpo Ltd.](https://eventorders.com/product-category/global-appsec-dublin-2023/)